 1. Diversity and Inclusion

-This creates a diverse environment with a mix of various cultures, which allows for different educational reasons that can further enhance your studying experience.
+This creates a diverse environment with a mix of various cultures, which allows for different educational perspectives that can further enhance your studying experience.
 For this reason, universities encourage applicants from foreign countries to apply to further diversify the community.

 2. Global Recognition